aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 # References :book:
 Some references were presented to my speech therapist that were drawn as inspiration.
-As this is a serious game, all features included to be included had to be validated with my speech therapist or backed by references to ensure this game is effective.
+As this is a serious game, all features implemented were validated with my speech therapist or backed by references to ensure the game is effective in aiding users with aphasia.

  * Nouns chosen inspired from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5367780/ and https://honeycombspeechtherapy.com/think-it-through-thursday-what-do-people-with-aphasia-want-to-say/
  * Level design inspired from https://openaccess.city.ac.uk/id/eprint/18025/1/Experiencing_EVA_Park_Galliers_TACCESS_FINAL.pdf